mwebb33/slab_application_examples/sld5-circuitpython/running-circuitpython.md

 If something goes wrong with the board, you can reset it.
 Pressing CTRL+D when the prompt is open performs a soft reset.

-## Recommended editors ##
+## Recommended Editors ##

 **Thonny** is a simple code editor that works with the Adafruit CircuitPython boards.

-### Running CircuitPython scripts ###
+### Running CircuitPython Scripts ###

 At the boot stage, two scripts will be run (if not booting in safe mode).
 First, the file  boot.py will be executed.
 The file **boot.py** can be used to perform the initial setup.
 Then, after boot.py has been completed, the file **code.py** will be executed.

 After code.py has finished executing, a REPL prompt will be presented on the serial port.
-Other files can also be executed by using the **Thonny** editors or using **Ampy** tool.
+Other files can also be executed by using **Thonny** editors or using the **Ampy** tool.

 ## Thonny ##
 ![Thony](doc/cp-thony.png)

-### Download and install Thonny
+### Download and Install Thonny

   * [Download Thonny](https://thonny.org/)

-### Connect to the serial prompt of the target board
+### Connect to the Serial Prompt of the Target Board

   * Open the interpreter configuration